substratusai/runbooks/docs/container-contracts.md

 - Model artifacts (i.e. `model.pt`, `tokenizer.pt`) should be saved into `/model/saved/`.
 - Workspace directory should be `/model/` (i.e. `WORKDIR /model`).
-- `COMMAND` or `ENTRYPOINT` should be defined to execute the main purpose of the container.
+- `COMMAND` should be defined to execute the main purpose of the container.
 E.g. call `train.py` or `download-model.py`

+NOTE: The container `ENTRYPOINT` will be overridden.
+Every container built by Substratus will have its entrypoint set to [tini](https://github.com/krallin/tini).
+Any command that is run will be executed by the `tini` process.

 ### Scripts